spannerisms/SpriteAnimator/README.md

 Along with animating sprites, SpriteAnimator also includes various features to control the display:
 * Backgrounds to test how a sprite looks in various areas
-  * Link can be moved against the background by clicking or dragging your mouse pointer. (v1.5+)
+  * Character sprites can be moved against the background by clicking or dragging your mouse pointer. (v1.5+)
 * The ability to view animations with a sword or shield of any level
-* The ability to view sprites in any of the 4 mail palettes
+* The ability to view character sprites in any of the 4 mail palettes
 * The ability to toggle shadows
 * The ability to toggle sprites that don't fall under the above categories (NOTE: Swag duck cannot be turned off)
 * The ability to toggle neutral poses (default standing position) to assess how smoothly a sprite moves into an animation